get-convex/workflow/README.md

    by calling out to other Convex functions.
 We will be lifting some of these restrictions over time by implementing `Math.random()`, `Date.now()`, and `fetch` within our workflow environment.

+Note: To help avoid type cycles, always annotate the return type of the `handler` with the return type of the workflow.

 ```ts
 export const exampleWorkflow = workflow.define({